If I get on the wait list for a class, what's the next step?

 How can I find out the result of my evaluation?

-After the eight week timeframe has ended, contact the Counseling Office 707-256-7220 for an appointment.
+After the six week timeframe has ended, contact the Counseling Office 707-256-7220 for an appointment.
 A counselor will discuss the evaluation and help you develop an educational plan.

 What is the difference between an AA and AS degree?